Exploration of an Interdisciplinary Scientific Landscape: Acknowledgements

 We have introduced a multi-dimensional approach to the understanding of interdisciplinarity, based on citation network and semantic network analysis.
 Starting from a generalist journal in Geography, we construct a large corpus of the citation neighborhood, from which we extract relevant keywords to elaborate a semantic classification.
 We then show qualitatively and quantitatively the complementarity of classifications.
 The methodology and associated tools are open and can be reused in similar studies for which data is difficult to access or poorly referenced in classical databases.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The author would like to thank the editorial board of Cybergeo, and more particularly Denise Pumain and Christine Kosmopoulos, for having offered the opportunity to work on that subject and provided the production database of the journal.
+The author thanks Denise Pumain for helping with expert geographical knowledge in the naming of communities.
+The author also thanks two anonymous reviewers which comments were of great value for the paper.